Tez Policies for Businesses

 Adult products and services

-We do not allow Tez for Business to be used for pornography and other sexually explicit material.
-This includes but is not limited to: prostitution, escort or companionship services, or any product or service which promotes underage, non-consensual, or other illegal sexual theme.
+We do not allow Tez to be used for pornography and other sexually explicit material.
+This includes but is not limited to: prostitution, escort or companionship services, or any product or service which promotes underage, non-consensual, or other illegal sexual themes.

 Unauthorized copyrighted material